28547939/vpncore/dynvpn/README.md

 * Startup: when an instance comes online, all its VPNs start out in Pending.
 After a waiting period during which it learns of peer instances, it brings VPN sessions online for which it is first in the replica list among online instances/sites, unless that VPN session is already online elsewhere.
   * This accommodates both the scenario of all/most instances coming online simultaneously, and the scenario where an instance comes online to join an existing network of instances that are already online.
   * This can result in multiple replicas coming online if there is a partition.
 But if the WAN is well-connected (such as in a mesh topology), this is rare.
+* Currently, when a local VPN connection failure, we assume that it's a "bonafide" failure and we don't try to restart it, instead immediately closing/aborting the connection and notifying peers of the failure.
+Future work can add the possibility to retry/restart before assuming failure.

+### State changes

 <pre>